learn-co-curriculum/react-hooks-import-export/README.md

 }
 ```

-We `import` and `export` files by declaring their relative path to the file that we are currently in.
-We do this to ensure that we are accurately referencing a local module.
+We `import` and `export` local files by declaring their relative path to the file that we are currently in.
+We do this to ensure that we are accurately referencing the correct module.

+Notice at the top of our React files we are importing React from 'react'.
+This is not magic.
+All we are doing is referencing the React module, stored inside the node_modules folder, which our project initializes with when we run `create react app`.

 ### Default Export
 We use `export default` to move the entirety of a file, whether that be a single function or an entire component, and access its content from other locations in our program.